JuanCampbsi/extraction_genomic_streaming/README.md

-# System for Monitoring Advances in the Field of Genomics
+# Monitoring System in the Field of Genomics

 <summary><h2>Context</h3></summary>